 This approach may work in some cases but it’s likely that it won’t in others.

-Quite simply, global employees have diverse expectations of training packages and are unlikely to connect as effectively with training materials if content fails to align with these expectations.
+Quite simply, global employees have diverse expectations of training packages and are unlikely to connect as effectively with training materials if the content fails to align with these expectations.

 The following points are robust indicators as to whether global delivery of standard training materials has fallen flat: